Monument Valley, Arizona

 (Photo Copyright © Chad Fahs)

-On the roof of Gaudi’s Casa Batlló in Barcelona, Spain (top), and perched in the mountains of Santa Maria de Montserrat Abbey, to the northwest (bottom).
-St. George is the patron saint of Catalonia, and it is said that the jagged mountains of Montserrat (the name literally means “serrated mountain”) are the remains of the slain dragon.
-The back of the great beast can also be seen in the design of Gaudi’s arched roof and scalelike tile work.
+Pictured are the roof of Gaudí's Casa Batlló in Barcelona, Spain (top), and Santa Maria de Montserrat Abbey, which is perched in the mountains to the northwest (bottom).
+St. George is the patron saint of Catalonia, and legend says that the jagged mountains of Montserrat - whose name literally means "serrated mountain” - are the remains of the slain dragon.
+The back of that great beast can also be seen in the design of Gaudí's arched roof and scale-like tiling.

 (Photos Copyright © Chad Fahs)